hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	metadata <- read.csv(file='data/mouse_exp_design.csv')

-The function has *one required argument* and several *options* that can be changed.
+The function has *one required argument* and several *specifications* that can be provided.
 The mandatory argument is a path to the file and filename, which in our case is `mouse_exp_design.csv` file.
 We will put the function to the right of the assignment operator, meaning that **any output will be saved as the variable name provided on the left**.

 Take a look at the file by typing out the variable name `metadata` and pressing return.
 The file contains information describing the samples in our study.
 Each row holds information for a single sample, and the columns represent `genotype`(WT or KO),  `celltype` (typeA or typeB), and `replicate number`.